Source code for sic_framework.core.component_python2

 )

-[docs] def __init__( self, ready_event=None, stop_event=None, log_level=sic_logging.DEBUG, conf=None, input_channel=None, output_channel=None, req_reply_channel=None, client_id="", redis=None ): self.log_level = log_level self.client_id = client_id # Redis and logger initialization try: self._redis = redis self.logger = sic_logging.get_sic_logger( name=self.get_component_name(), client_id=self.client_id, redis=self._redis ) self.logger.debug("Initialized Redis and logger") except Exception as e: raise e self._ip = utils.get_ip_adress() self.component_id = self.get_component_name() + ":" + self._ip # _ready_event is set once the component has started, signals to the component manager that the component is ready. self._ready_event = ready_event if ready_event else threading.Event() # _stop_event is set when the component should stop self._stop_event = stop_event if stop_event else threading.Event() # Components constrained to one input, request_reply, output channel self.input_channel = input_channel self.output_channel = output_channel self.request_reply_channel = req_reply_channel self.params = None self.set_config(conf)
+[docs] def __init__( self, ready_event=None, stop_event=None, conf=None, input_channel=None, component_channel=None, req_reply_channel=None, client_id="", endpoint="", ip="", redis=None ): self.client_id = client_id # Redis and logger initialization try: self._redis = redis self.logger = sic_logging.get_sic_logger( name=self.get_component_name(), client_id=self.client_id, redis=self._redis ) self.logger.debug("Initialized Redis and logger") except Exception as e: raise e self._ip = ip self.component_endpoint = endpoint # _ready_event is set once the component has started, signals to the component manager that the component is ready. self._ready_event = ready_event if ready_event else threading.Event() # _signal_to_stop is set when the component should stop self._signal_to_stop = stop_event if stop_event else threading.Event() # _stopped is set when the component has stopped self._stopped = threading.Event() # Components constrained to one input, request_reply, output channel self.input_channel = input_channel self.component_channel = component_channel self.request_reply_channel = req_reply_channel # Threads for the message and request handlers self.message_handler_thread = None self.request_handler_thread = None self.params = None self._threads = [] self.set_config(conf)

 # 3. Class methods